nandeco69/Companions-System/README.md

 # Companions-System

 System to get Companions as a "drop" when you kill one specific enemy.
-The compahions follow you around, jump when necessary, and teleport to you when stuck with some object.
+The companions follow you around, jump when necessary, and teleport to you when stuck with some object.

 The scripts are: